ca-mi-lo/docXchain/README.md

 ### Original Repository

-This repository is an apdaptation of [DocXchain](https://github.com/AlibabaResearch/AdvancedLiterateMachinery).
+This repository is an adaptation of [DocXchain](https://github.com/AlibabaResearch/AdvancedLiterateMachinery).
-The original repository has a wider scope, allowing for more specific tasks like focusing on particular document sections or converting formulas and tables to LaTeX.
-It can also handle images, while our version is specifically designed for PDF files.
+The original repository has a broader scope, allowing for more specific tasks such as focusing on particular document sections or converting formulas and tables to LaTeX.
+It can also handle images, while our version is designed specifically for PDF files.

 ```
 @article{DocXChain2023,